mousavian/gossiper/README.md

-# Gossiper - Servers monitor
+# Gossiper

+To monitor server resources